 Weiler and permanent disability

 Following the 1978 Wyatt report on WCB finances, the government appointed Professor Paul Weiler to review Ontario’s workers’ compensation system and in 1986 the Minna-Majesky Task Force to review its vocational rehabilitation services.
 Weiler’s three reports (1980-1983) looked at benefits and administration, occupational illness, and permanent partial disability compensation.
 While applauding reform proposals such as the independent appeals tribunal and inflation protection, injured workers, labour and legal clinics hold massive protests against those on deeming and the elimination of life pensions.
 While injured workers won some victories, the Board introduced experience rating and the Liberal government, despite earlier promises, brought in the dual-award system and deeming with the passage of Bill 162 (1990).

 Misled by fears of an unfunded liability, the NDP government which followed began cutting cost of living adjustments under the Friedland formula (Bill 165) though did increase pension supplements for unemployed injured workers.
-Its newly formed Royal Commission was cut short by a provincial election, bringing to power the Harris Progressive Conservative government with a neoliberal employer-focused agenda.
+Its newly formed Royal Commission was cut short by a provincial election, bringing to power the Harris Progressive Conservative government.

 Commonsense Revolution undermines workers’ compensation

-Behind those claims statistics however stand workers with a permanent disability or impairment caused or aggravated by occupational injury or disease, asking why the compensation system is denying them rightful benefits and justice.
+Behind those claims statistics however are workers with a permanent disability or impairment caused or aggravated by occupational injury or disease, asking why the compensation system is denying them rightful benefits and justice.